• DonHopkins 9 months ago

 What were the details of paying $2000?

-• jkingsman an hour ago
+• jkingsman 9 months ago

 Not the commenter, but I would assume forgoing an exit bonus/severance payment that was contingent upon signing a non-disparagement agreement.